tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_00.md

     $ rm -rf server client

-Next, we will replace Blaze (Meteor's default templating engine) with AngularJS's template engine:
+Next, we will replace `Blaze` (`Meteor`'s default templating engine) with `AngularJS`'s template engine:

     $ meteor remove blaze-html-templates
     $ meteor add angular-templates

-We also need to make sure ionic is installed:
+We also need to make sure `Ionic` is installed:

     $ meteor add dab0mb:ionic-assets
     $ meteor npm install ionic-scripts --save

-And finally, we will install angular-meteor:
+And finally, we will install `angular-meteor`:

     $ meteor npm install angular-meteor --save

-Dependent libraries like `angular` will be added automatically so you should'nt worry about that.
+Dependent libraries like `AngularJS` will be added automatically so you should'nt worry about that.

 {{/template}}